-RXC008 (GI-targeted pan-ROCK inhibitor)
+RXC008 (GI-restricted pan-ROCK inhibitor)

 Potential first-in-class treatment for fibrostenotic Crohn’s disease